 MOST OF US START OUT THINKING we can handle money decisions on our own.
 Then as our careers, lives and goals expand, we begin to wonder: Am I making all the right financial moves?
 Do I know enough to make smart investing choices that can help me meet my goals?
 Even then, it often takes some major turning point—marriage, divorce, a family illness—to prompt us to look for help.

-A poll that Merrill Lynch ran on its Twitter handle in 2017 asked the question, “In which new situation would you be most likely to turn to a financial advisor for help?”
-Here’s how 20,433 respondents responded:
+Merrill conducted a Twitter poll in 2017 that asked the question, “In which new situation would you be most likely to turn to a financial advisor for help?”
+Here’s how 20,433 people responded:

-When we asked Karen Burns, head of Goals-Based Wealth Management Consulting at Merrill Lynch, for the top 5 reasons people turn to a financial advisor, she came up with a similar list based on her experience working with clients.
+When we asked Karen Burns, director of Enterprise Planning & Advanced Digital Solutions at Bank of America, for the top five reasons people turn to a financial advisor, she came up with a similar list based on her experience working with clients.

-“Major life changes like these often make people realize how much they don’t know about the markets and their financial lives—and what’s at stake.”
-But, she added, “It’s not always a good idea to wait until you need expert advice to seek it out.”
+“Major life changes like these often make people realize how much they don’t know about the markets and their financial lives—and what’s at stake,” Burns says.
+But, she adds, “It’s not always a good idea to wait until you need expert advice to seek it out.”

 The Risks of Waiting—and How Planning Ahead Can Help

-“While major life events often encourage people to seek financial advice, knowing what you want to do before they occur can be very valuable,” says Burns.
-If you’ve thought through your goals with an advisor, and have an informed strategy in place for reaching them, major life events are less likely to pull you off track.
+“While major life events often encourage people to seek financial advice, knowing what you want to do before they occur can be very valuable,” Burns says.
+If you’ve thought through your goals with an advisor and have an informed strategy in place for reaching them, major life events are less likely to pull you off track.